PurrPurrPurpleJJ3773/jenny-ai-experiment/README.md

 - ChatGPT
     - grasped the core conception and emotional tone immediatly;
-    - preserved the context, the heroine and the style were not subjected to drastic changes;
+    - retained the context, the heroine and the style were not subjected to drastic changes (in one chat);
     - generated slower but the outputs were more accurate;
     - didn't use memory from the previous chats but relied on the pattern of recent visible requests (one thread-several chats);
     - required fewer iterations.